Cold atoms in micromachined waveguides: a new platform for atom-photon interaction: Atom loading

-\textbf{Atom loading}\\ The MOT captures around $3 \times 10^7$ $\mathrm{^{133}Cs}$ atoms from the background gas within 10 s.
-The trap forms about 1~mm below the hole in the fibre. \\ In order to cool the cloud further, the MOT beams are then detuned by $\sim$ 13~$\Gamma$ over 18~ms in a optical molasses stage.
+The MOT captures around $3 \times 10^7$ $\mathrm{^{133}Cs}$ atoms from the background gas within 10~s.
+The trap forms about 1~mm below the hole in the fiber.

+In order to cool the cloud further, the MOT beams are then detuned by $\sim$ 13~$\Gamma$ over 18~ms in a optical molasses stage.
 At the same time the current flowing in the two coils that generate the magneto-optical trap decreases with unbalanced ramps, modifying the field gradient in the region of the cloud.
 Simultaneously the magnetic offset field increases and the cloud is pushed upwards.
 The presence of the glass plate and the scattering arising from the mechanically drilled hole in the mounting plate adversely affect the MOT beams and hence the MOT loading.
 The closer the starting position of the trap is to the surface of the chip, the lower the achievable atom density is.
-The transport stage is therefore necessary to obtain a dense, cold cloud close to the fibre.\\ The optical dipole trap is switched on 42~ms before the start of the optical molasses stage.
-The resulting 60~ms of overlap between the dipole trap and the MOT stage was found to maximise the dipole trap loading and the final atom number at the position of the fibre core.\\ The atoms are assumed to have a uniform distribution in the $y$ and $z$ directions.
-This is an reasonable assumption in our experiment, as both the Rayleigh length and the waist of the dipole trapping beam substantially exceed the diameter of the probe beam.\\
+The transport stage is therefore necessary to obtain a dense, cold cloud close to the fiber.

+The optical dipole trap is switched on 42~ms before the start of the optical molasses stage.
+The resulting 60~ms of overlap between the dipole trap and the MOT stage was found to maximize the dipole trap loading and the final atom number at the position of the fiber core.

+The atoms are assumed to have a uniform distribution in the $y$ and $z$ directions.
+This is an reasonable assumption in our experiment, as both the Rayleigh length and the waist of the dipole trapping beam substantially exceed the diameter of the probe beam.